codingWithJimmy/TA-bigfix/README.md

 - Click the "Inputs" tab and click the "Create New Input" dropdown to configure the modular REST API inputs.

 # Sourcetypes
-The BigFix TA uses the following sourcetype format along with the log they currently support:
+The BigFix Add-on for Splunk uses the following sourcetype format along with the log they currently support:

  Sourcetype | BigFix Component
  --- | ---